kjappelbaum/ml_molsim/README.md

 ![Parity plot result](_static/result.gif)

-You can find more background information in the accompanying [notes](notes/notes.pdf).

 If you find some errors, typos or issues feel free to [open an issue](https://help.github.com/en/github/managing-your-work-on-github/about-issues) or directly make a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).